Community development: making each voice countJun 15, 2017

 The three 135 m² energy-efficient greenhouses in Koghb are only the first of a total of 36 greenhouses that have been constructed by UNDP in the borderline communities of the region.
 These greenhouses will provide an opportunity for households to earn additional income through advanced agricultural practices.
 All greenhouses are equipped with drip irrigation systems to ensure water savings, thus also reducing the stress on scarce water resources.
 Another 20 greenhouses will be constructed by the end of the year to provide households with access to sustainable means of income generation.

 The energy-efficient street light system in Koghb community is an exemplary demonstration of how modernized community infrastructure can save community resources and improve the safety and quality of life in the community.
 The LED luminaries installed in the four central streets of the village provide a better illumination, and result in a safer environment and a reduction in costs in energy of up to 70 percent.

 The construction of the collection center in Voskepar village of Noyemberyan community will provide new opportunities for agricultural production and foraging by extending the seasonality of sales and minimizing the waste from agricultural produce.
 Six full-time and up to 40 seasonal jobs will be created thanks to the center, and it is expected that about 12 tonnes of produce will be processed through it annually.

 UNDP partners with people at all levels of society to help build nations that can withstand crisis, and drive and sustain the kind of growth that improves the quality of life for everyone.
-On the ground in more than 170 countries and territories, we offer global perspective and local insight to help empower lives and build resilient nations UNDP in Armenia was established in March 1993, and supports the government in meeting its development priorities and the Sustainable Development Goals.Contact information
+On the ground in nearly 170 countries and territories, we offer global perspective and local insight to help empower lives and build resilient nations UNDP in Armenia was established in March 1993, and supports the government in meeting its development priorities and the Sustainable Development Goals.Contact information

 UNDP in Armenia